SEA Community Outreach

 Baoji Xinxing Aid for Street Kids (organization that supports street kids and runaway teens in the poorest areas of Shaanxi Province)

-The above organizations have a long relationship with SEA that goes back many years before any of us even arrived in China.
+The above organizations have a long relationship with SEA that goes back many years before many of us probably arrived in China.
 Each year, a percentage of our SEA membership fees are earmarked for community giving, such that there has not been a need to fundraise separately for charitable giving.
-I am so pleased and proud to thank all SEA members and the incredible direction achieved by the Executive Board because we have been able to increase our support incrementally each year.
+I am so pleased and proud to thank all SEA members and the incredible direction achieved by the Executive Board.

 The following organizations that had received support in the past are: